I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 In all of the following scenarios, these assumptions apply:

-a favorable decision is issued at the hearing or AC level in the prior application after the FO or PC issued a favorable determination in the subsequent application;
+A favorable decision is issued at the hearing or AC level in the prior application after the FO or PC issued a favorable determination in the subsequent application;

-if SSA received a fee agreement with the subsequent application, the FO or PC decision maker acted on the fee agreement (either approved or disapproved it); and
+If SSA received a fee agreement with the subsequent application, the FO or PC decision maker acted on the fee agreement (either approved or disapproved it); and

-the decision maker's action on the fee agreement in the subsequent application was correct based on information known to that decision maker (i.e., considering the provisions of that fee agreement and the information about representation in the subsequent application file).
+The decision maker's action on the fee agreement in the subsequent application was correct based on information known to that decision maker (i.e., considering the provisions of that fee agreement and the information about representation in the subsequent application file).

 2. Decision Maker in Subsequent Application Approved Fee Agreement - OHO or AC Issues a Favorable Decision on Prior Application - OHO or AC Does Not Reopen Determination in Subsequent Application